-Statement of Revenues, Expenses and Changes in Net Position - Table 2 shows the changes in Net Position for fiscal year 2018, as well as a listing of revenues and expenses.
+Statement of Revenues, Expenses and Changes in Net Position - Table 2 shows the changes in Net Position for fiscal year 2022 and 2021, as well as a listing of revenues and expenses.
 This change in Net Position is important because it tells the reader that, for the Academy as a whole, the financial position of the Academy has improved or diminished.
 The cause of this may be the result of many factors, some financial, some not.
 Non-financial factors include the current laws in Ohio restricting revenue growth, facility conditions, required educational programs and other factors.
-Overall, the decrease in Operating Revenues was a result of less students being enrolled over the prior year.
-There were also corresponding decreases across most of the expense categories during fiscal year 2018 due to less students needing to be served and certain expenses being based on a percentage of revenues, which overall were lower compared to the prior year.
-In addition, pension/OPEB expenses decreased as further explained in Notes 8 and 9.
-Due to a change in management companies and the structure in agreements, there was no management company credits given during 2018.
+Overall, the increase in Operating Revenues was a result of more students being enrolled over the prior year.
+There were also corresponding increases across most of the expense categories during fiscal year 2022 due to more students needing to be served and certain expenses being based on a percentage of revenues, which overall were higher compared to the prior year.